Zheng He: Adulthood and military career

 The young eunuch eventually became a trusted adviser to the prince and assisted him when the Jianwen Emperor's hostility to his uncle's feudal bases prompted the 1399–1402 Jingnan Campaign, which ended with the emperor's apparent death and the ascension of Zhu Di, Prince of Yan, as the Yongle Emperor.
 In 1393, the Crown Prince had died, thus the deceased prince's son became the new heir apparent.
 By the time the emperor died (24 June 1398), the Prince of Qin and the Prince of Jin had perished, which left Zhu Di, the Prince of Yan, as the eldest surviving son of the emperor.
 However, Zhu Di's nephew succeeded the imperial throne as the Jianwen Emperor.
-In 1398, he issued a policy known as xuēfān (削藩), or "reducing the feudatories", which entails eliminating all princes by stripping their power and military forces.
+In 1398, he issued a policy known as xuēfān (削藩), or "reducing the feudatories", which entailed eliminating all princes by stripping their power and military forces.
 In August 1399, Zhu Di openly rebelled against his nephew.
-In 1399, Ma He successfully defended Beiping's city reservoir Zhenglunba against the imperial armies.
-In January 1402, Zhu Di began with his military campaign to capture the imperial capital Nanjing.
+In 1399, Ma He successfully defended Beiping's city reservoir, Zhenglunba, against the imperial armies.
+In January 1402, Zhu Di began with his military campaign to capture the imperial capital, Nanjing.
 Zheng He would be one of his commanders during that campaign.

 In 1402, Zhu Di's armies defeated the imperial forces and marched into Nanjing on 13 July 1402.
 Zhu Di accepted the elevation to emperor four days later.
 After ascending the throne as the Yongle Emperor, Zhu Di promoted Ma He as the Grand Director (太監, tàijiān) of the Directorate of Palace Servants (内宫監).
-During the Chinese New Year on 11 February 1404, the Yongle Emperor conferred the surname "Zheng" to Ma He, because he had distinguished himself defending the city reservoir Zhenglunba against imperial forces in the Siege of Beiping of 1399.
+During the Chinese New Year on 11 February 1404, the Yongle Emperor conferred the surname "Zheng" to Ma He, because he had distinguished himself defending the city reservoir against imperial forces in 1399.
 Another reason was that the eunuch commander also distinguished himself during the 1402 campaign to capture the capital, Nanjing.

 In the new administration, Zheng He served in the highest posts as Grand Director and later as Chief Envoy (正使 (zhèngshǐ)) during his sea voyages.
-Over the next three decades he conducted seven of the voyages on behalf of the emperor of trading and collecting tribute in the eastern Pacific and Indian Oceans.
+Over the next three decades he conducted seven of the voyages on behalf of the emperor, trading and collecting tribute in the western Pacific and Indian Oceans.